 9. Landscape and culture in Reșița

 Reșița lays in the middle of Banat Mountains.
-Two national parks, Semenic – Caraș Gorge and Nera Gorge – Beușnița, provide quick access to hiking trails, off-road experiences, wild nature and spectacular scenery.
+Two national parks, Semenic – Caraș Gorge and Nera Gorge – Beușnița, provide quick access to hiking trails, off-road experiences, wild nature, and spectacular scenery.

 Three hydro plant lakes – Secu, 3 Ape and Gozna – are a treat for those with a passion for fishing.
-Lakeside leisure sites and pontoons attract regular visitors from neighboring counties in search for fun, sunbathing or a dive into the crisp waters at Văliug.
+Lakeside leisure sites and pontoons attract regular visitors from neighboring counties in search for fun, sunbathing, or a dive into the crisp waters at Văliug.

-10. Existing lots and facilities
+10. Existing land plots and facilities

 53 lots are available for new investments with a concession price of 0.35 €/sqm/year (no VAT).